Sell Your Apartment Building Los Angeles | Multifamily Broker Derrick Ruiz

 Most owners know their property has value.
 What they're often unsure about is when to sell, how to prepare, and whether the timing makes sense given their financial and personal situation.
 Those are the right questions — and they don't have easy answers without the right information.

-This page draws on decades of direct experience selling apartment building sales in Los Angeles.
+This page draws on decades of direct experience selling and guiding landlords.
 The goal is to give you a clear picture of what the process actually looks like — and what decisions matter most before you move forward.

 Before You Sell